-Secure Online Portal: the secure online facility through which you and your Financial adviser access and utilise the financial products and services described in this Guide.
+Secure Online Portal: the secure online facility through which you access and utilise the financial products and services described in this Guide.

 Securities: see 'ASX Listed Securities' and 'International Listed Securities.

 Social Security: refers to Centrelink benefits administered by the Department of Human Services, including the Age Pension (refer to humanservices.gov.au) and Veterans' entitlements administered by the Department of Veterans' Affairs (refer to dva.gov.au).